 NOTE XI.
-Sect.
+SECT.
 I. p.
-23. [L].
+21. [L].

-All the religious maxims and practices of the dark ages are a proof of this.
-I shall produce one remarkable testimony in confirmation of it, from an author canonized by the church of Rome, St. Eloy, or Egidius, bishop of Noyon, in the seventh century.
-46 He is a good Christian who comes frequently to church; who prefents the oblation which is offered to God upon the altar; who cloth not tafte of the fruits of his own industry until he has confecrated a part of them to God, who, when the holy festivals approach, lives chaftely even with his own wife during feveral days, that with a sase conscience he may draw near the altar of God; and who, in the last place, can repeat the Creed and the Lord's Prayer.
-Redeem then your fouls from defiruction, while you have the means in your power; offer prefents and tythes to churchmen; come more frequently to church; humbly implore the patronage of the faints; for, if you observe these things, you may come with security in the day of retribution to the tribunal of the eternal Judge, and fay, "Give to us, O Lord, for we have given unto the ."
+ALL the religious maxims and practices of the dark ages are a proof of this.
+I shall produce one remarkable testimony in confirmation of it, from an author canonized by the church of Rome, St. Eloy or Egidius, bishop of Noyon, in the seventh century.
+"He is a good Christian who comes frequently to church; who prefents the oblation which is offered to God upon the altar; who doth not tafte of the fruits of his own industry until he has confecrated a part of them to God; who, when the holy festivals approach, lives chaftely even with his own wife during feveral days, that with a fafe conscience he may draw near the altar of God; and who, in the last place, can repeat the Creed and the Lord's Prayer.
+Redeem then your fouls from destruction, while you have the means in your power; offer prefents and tythes to churchmen; come more frequently to church; humbly implore the patronage of the faints; for, if you observe these things, you may come with security in the day of retribution to the tribunal of the eternal Judge, and say, "Give to us, O Lord, for we have given unto thee."
 Dacherii Spicelegium Vet.
-Script. v.ii. p.
-94. The learned and judicious translator of Dr. Mosheim's Ecclesiastical Hiftory, to one of whose additional notes I am indebted for my knowledge of this paflage, jubjoins a very proper reflection: We see here a large and ample description of a good Christian, in which there is not the least mention of the love of God, refignation to his will, obedience to his laws, or of justice, benevolence, and charity towards men."
+Script. v. ii. p.
+94. The learned and judicious translator of Dr. Mosheim's Ecclesiastical History, to one of whose additional notes I am indebted for my knowledge of this passage, subjoins a very proper respection: "We see here a large and ample description of a good Christian, in which there is not the least mention of the love of God, resignation to his will, obedience to his laws, or of justice, benevolence, and charity towards men."
 Mosh.
 Eccles.
 Hist. v. i. p.
 324.

 NOTE XII.
-Sect.
+SECT.
 I. p.
-24. [M].
+21. [M].